susisu/effectful/README.md

   yield* log(message);
 }

 // 4.
-Write effect handlers
+Write effect handlers for each use case.

 // in app
 function runApp<A>(comp: Eff<"env" | "log" | "exn", A>): A | undefined {